ROLAND SH101 MODS: £125

 Before you start to panic, your SH101 will still function as normal with none of the new mods activated and the original sound is not affected in any way unless you want it to be.

-For demo mp3's of these mods click on the buttons below.
+You can hear some demos on the player below.
 For some reason they do seem to all demonstrate the more aggressive side of what the mods can do.
 Must have been having a bad day that day ;)

 And yes, before anyone kindly points it out.
 We know our mods are similar to the Novamod SH101 modification that was available many years ago.
 This is probably because we used a copy of the novamods DIY guide to install mods on a 101 a few years back, with much difficulty as half the guide was completely wrong!